-In the first nine months of 2019, we acquired mineral and royalty interests primarily in the Permian Basin and in East Texas for aggregate consideration of \$43.0 million in cash and \$0.9 million in our common units.
-Additional information regarding acquisitions is contained in Note 4 - Oil and Natural Gas Properties to our unaudited interim consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.
+In the first quarter of 2019, we acquired mineral and royalty interests primarily in the Permian Basin and in East Texas for aggregate consideration of \$20.0 million in cash and \$0.9 million in our common units.
+Additional information regarding acquisitions is contained in Note 4 - Oil and Natural Gas Properties Acquisitions to our unaudited consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for further discussion.